 The Age category is displayed, showing the three most popular variables associated with age.
 These variables show mean and median age as well as total population over the age of 18.

 - Under Other Options, click Show all 'Age' variables.

 There are more than 2,400 possible variables to choose from.
 While these are all helpful variables, you don't need to know the ages of the entire population, just the number of people over 65 years old.

 - In the Create Custom Variable window, on the Age variable tab, for Set age range, move the age slider on the left to 65.

 Leave the other settings unchanged.
 The year will automatically be the most current for which data is available, and gender will include both males and females.

-- Click Save.
+- Click Add.
 In the Save Custom Variable window, click Save.